Student Handbook

 Attendance

-The State of Louisiana requires that all children from their seventh to their eighteenth birthdays must attend a public school, private day school, or must participate in an approved home study program.
+The State of Louisiana requires that all children from their seventh to their eighteenth birthdays must attend a public school, nonpublic day school, or must participate in an approved home study program.
 Any student above the compulsory attendance age who has excessive absences may be dropped from school with principal recommendation.

 School attendance is imperative, not only to satisfy requirements of the law but to help ensure student achievement and success.
 Every missed day of school is a missed opportunity to learn.
 As per State policy, St. Tammany Parish Public schools are responsible for enforcing the following requirements:

-- Students are expected to be in attendance every student activity day scheduled by the St. Tammany Parish
+- Students are expected to be in attendance every student activity day scheduled by the St. Tammany Parish School Board.

 - Schools must administer attendance regulations in accordance with State and locally adopted policies.

-- In order to be eligible to receive credit for courses passed, students enrolled in classes for Carnegie Units may not miss more than five (5) days of non-exempted excused absences, unexcused absences, and/or suspensions PER SEMESTER days of non-exempted excused absences, unexcused absences, and/or suspensions per year.
+- In order to be eligible to receive credit for courses passed, high school students may not miss more than five (5) days of excused absences, unexcused absences, and/or suspensions/expulsions per semester.

 - Students participating in school sponsored activities/field trips that necessitate their being away from school shall be considered to be present and shall be given the opportunity to make up work.